plblum/jivs/planning/Design Jivs-DOM.md

 };
 ```

 Passing the `IFieldValueHost` and element lets application code select parser behavior from the field's configured data type or element-specific characteristics. `jivs-dom` provides no external-parser registry or data-type-to-parser factory; applications own that policy.
-A custom widget may extend the appropriate base class or implement `IDomEditorAdapterDefinition` directly when its behavior differs.
+A custom widget may extend the appropriate base class or implement `IEditorAdapterDefinition` directly when its behavior differs.

 The intended extension model is: